Dean of the Swedenborgian House of Studies

 Rev. Dr. James Lawrence, Assistant Professor of Spirituality and Historical Studies, began his journey training in economic strategies for the developing worlds due to an overwhelming concern for suffering in the world.
 It was also during these young adult years that he lost his faith and through theological concerns concluded the universe was heartless and pointless.
 That changed before he finished college through a return to spirituality and new belief in meaning and purpose.
 This perspective led him to seminary and ministry, where he spent 17 years in parish ministry in rural, suburban and urban settings.
 He also worked simultaneously in publishing ministries, contributing along the way as publisher, editor, and author to more than 30 works.

-In 2001, Dr. Lawrence was inspired to return to academia to immerse again in what I regarded as the cutting edge of spirituality studies.
-Today, he help students understand and develop the resources for an engaged spirituality in the practice of ministry.
+In 2001, Dr. Lawrence was inspired to return to academia to immerse again in what he regarded as the cutting edge of spirituality studies.
+Today, he helps students understand and develop the resources for an engaged spirituality in the practice of ministry.
 Both vertical and horizontal extensions are required for spiritual leadership in tomorrow’s world, and these can be developed by engaging the stories of transformative faith: the communities that shape it, the theologies that nourish it, the practices that sustain it, and the moral life that embodies it.
 He has special interests today in inter-religious dialog and comparative spirituality.

 Doctorate of Philosophy, Graduate Theological Union